sachinsu/sachinsu.github.io/content/posts/temporalworkflow.md

 This may not resemble real world scenario but it will help evaluate features of Temporal like  Signals - Waiting on Events (such as human intervention).

 * We will have below activities in our workflow,
     * Import users - This activity will import list of users from file/stream.
-For the sake of similicity, we will just pass it as string.
+For the sake of simplicity, we will just pass it as string.

     ```
     func ImportUsers(ctx context.Context, userdata string, DbConnectionString string) (int, error) {